These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing functional impact by saying 'I get by' or 'I manage'

-Why: The rating schedule compensates for the average impairment of earning capacity.
+The rating schedule compensates for the average impairment of earning capacity.
 If you describe manageable symptoms without explaining the extraordinary accommodations you require, the examiner will record a mild disability.
 The key question is: what can you no longer do, not what you struggle through.

-Do this instead: Frame all symptom descriptions in terms of functional loss: 'I used to work full-time but I had to stop because of liver-related fatigue and encephalopathy.'
+Instead: Frame all symptom descriptions in terms of functional loss: 'I used to work full-time but I had to stop because of liver-related fatigue and encephalopathy.'
 'I cannot drive because of cognitive symptoms.'
 'My spouse takes over household tasks because I cannot stand long enough to cook.'
 Prepare 3-5 specific examples of activities you can no longer perform.

 Impact: 100%, 60%, 30%